 Enlarged, misshapen ears are a source of embarrassment and discomfort for millions of children, teenagers, and adults.
-However, the shape, position, and proportions of the ear can be changed in order to achieve harmony with the rest of your face and head using otoplasty (cosmetic ear surgery).
+However, the shape, position, and proportions of the ear can be changed by a surgeon, such as Princeton’s Eugenie Brunner, in order to achieve harmony with the rest of your face and head using otoplasty (cosmetic ear surgery).

 - Who is a good candidate for otoplasty?
 Children who are at least 5 years old are good candidates, since a child’s ear cartilage is considered stable enough for correction by the age of 5.
 Adult and teenage candidates who do not smoke, and are in generally good health with no existing medical conditions that can impair the healing process are also ideal candidates.